 If present value of cash inflow is less than present value of cash outflow, the net present value is said to be negative and the investment proposal is rejected.

-The summary of the concept explained so far is given below:
+A summary of the NPV concept explained so far is given below:

 The management of Fine Electronics Company is considering to purchase an equipment to be attached with the main manufacturing machine.
 The equipment will cost $6,000 and will increase annual cash inflow by $2,200.
 The useful life of the equipment is 6 years.
 After 6 years it will have no salvage value.
 The management wants a 20% return on all investments.